In this post: If you’re overwhelmed by clutter, here are 5 things you need to know before you start decluttering. #3 might surprise you.

 A messy home is just that — a home that is messy.

 It doesn’t mean that you’re lazy or that you don’t care.
-It’s just the result of your habits and that’s good news because habits can change.
+It’s just the result of your habits and that’s good news because habits can change.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #2: You’re Not Alone